solana-labs/k8s-cluster/README.md

 - Due to versioning errors between `kube-rs`/`k8s-openapi` and the Solana monorepo, we use the `solana-cli` for building genesis and not the actual Solana rust libraries.
 - Registry needs to be remotely accessible by all monogon nodes
 - Have tested deployments of up to 200 validators
-- Additional validator commandline flags are coming....stay tuned
+- Currently only support genesis config flags and a few validator runtime flags. more to come